Fis phenomenon: Covert contrast as a stage in the acquisition of phonetics and phonology

 Scoobie et al. in 1996 looked into the notion of child perception and how they acquire their speech as well as how children contrast minimal pairs.
 Used Children with phonological disorders and focused on /s/ initial-stop clusters for their acquisition of them.

 Invariant order of phonological development

-In a 1941 study by Roman Jakobson, he hypothesized that children who speak English basically follow a phonological order when acquiring their language's feature distinctions.
-Stating that children can't fully acquire some distinctions unless some were learned previously.
+A 1941 study by Roman Jakobson hypothesized that children who speak English follow a basic phonological order when acquiring their language's feature distinctions and, more strongly, that some elements of this order are sequential with respect to others, i.e., that for some distinctions, a child cannot fully acquire that distinction unless the child has already learned one or more some specific other distinctions.
 In a 1948 study, Schvachkin hypothesized that Russian-speaking children develop phonetic distinctions in an invariant order.
 A table is then shown where the “hushing” vs “hissing” sibilants were second to last on the order of acquisition.
 Given that children are still refining and working on their phonetic production skills, it might be the case that these features are not produced accurately because previous ones still need work.